 A Farmland Security Zone (FSZ) is an area created within an agricultural preserve by a Board of Supervisors upon request by a landowner or group of landowners.
 Farmland Security Zones offer landowners greater property tax reduction.
-Land restricted by a FSZ contract is valued for property assessment purposes at 65% of its Williamson Act valuation, or 65% of its Proposition 13 valuation, whichever is lower.
+Land restricted by a FSZ contract is valued for property assessment purposes at 65% of its Williamson Act valuation, or 65% of its Proposition 13 valuation, whichever is lower. space for watershed management, and its contribution to groundwater recharge, wildlife and waterfowl, and potential for wildfire abatement.
+The conversion of grazing lands to water intensive agricultural uses, such as orchards, is strongly discouraged.

-- space for watershed management, and its contribution to groundwater recharge, wildlife and waterfowl, and potential for wildfire abatement. - AG 1-9 Support the U.S.D.A Soil Conservation Service efforts to update soils survey information in Glenn County. - AG 1-10 Maintain urban limit lines around existing communities, development nodes and other areas of urban use, in an effort to protect agricultural land and to encourage infill development and growth. - AG 1-11 Consult Important Farmland Maps and other sources of information on the relative value of agricultural lands when planning areas of growth, in order to direct growth and development toward lesser value agricultural lands. - AG 1-12 Maintain minimum parcel size for agricultural uses consistent with the General Plan's Land Use Descriptions and Zoning code for each parcel.
+- AG 1-9 Support the U.S.D.A Soil Conservation Service efforts to update soils survey information in Glenn County. - AG 1-10 Maintain urban limit lines around existing communities, development nodes and other areas of urban use, in an effort to protect agricultural land and to encourage infill development and growth. - AG 1-11 Consult Important Farmland Maps maintained by the California Department of Conservation and other sources of information on the relative value of agricultural lands when planning areas of growth, in order to direct growth and development toward lesser value agricultural lands. - AG 1-12 Maintain minimum parcel size for agricultural uses consistent with the General Plan's Land Use Descriptions and Zoning code for each parcel.

-- Action AG-1a Continue to utilize Farmland Security Zones through the application of the "FS" Farmland Security Zoning Designation (Glenn County Code Chapter 15.470). - Action AG-1b Work with the Local Agency Formation Commission (LAFCO) on issues of mutual concern including the conservation of agricultural land through consistent use of LAFCO policies, particularly those related to conversion of agricultural lands and establishment of adequate buffers between agricultural and non-agricultural uses, and the designation of a reasonable and logical Sphere of Influence (SOI) and Urban Limit Line (ULL) boundaries for the incorporated cities and unincorporated community areas. - Action AG-Ic Work with the cities of Willows and Orland to implement consistent policies for agricultural lands within the County's jurisdiction, and within the planning areas of each City.
+- Action AG-1a Continue to utilize Farmland Security Zones through the application of the "FS" Farmland Security Zoning Designation (Glenn County Code Chapter 15.470). - Action AG-1b Work with the Local Agency Formation Commission (LAFCO) on issues of mutual concern including the conservation of agricultural land through consistent use of LAFCO policies, particularly those related to conversion of agricultural lands and establishment of adequate buffers between agricultural and nonagricultural uses, and the designation of a reasonable and logical Sphere of Influence (SOI) and Urban Limit Line (ULL) boundaries for the incorporated cities and unincorporated community areas. - Action AG-1c Work with the cities of Willows and Orland to implement consistent policies for agricultural lands within the County's jurisdiction, and within the planning areas of each City.